-“Not giving the grill enough time to heat up — this is probably the biggest mistake that people make grilling,” said Button.
-“When you get the coals started you have to let them heat up for at least 30 minutes.”
+"Not giving the grill enough time to heat up — this is probably the biggest mistake that people make grilling," Button said.
+"When you get the coals started you have to let them heat up for at least 30 minutes."

-Button says you need to burn off the dark black exterior of the coal and get that white-hot appearance before they are truly ready to be used; you can control the heat by using the flue, something she doesn’t see too many people utilize.
+You need to burn off the dark black exterior of the coal and get that white-hot appearance before they are truly ready to be used; you can control the heat by using the flue, something Button doesn't see too many people utilize.

 Getting too saucy

-Alex McCoy, who was the chef/owner of Duke's Grocery in Washington, D.C., until 2014 and has since created the menus for a number of D.C. establishments over the past years, including his two new concepts, Alfie’s and Lucky Buns, lays out one of the biggest mistakes he sees at holiday cookouts: plates full of grilled chicken sitting in a pool of Worcestershire sauce and hot sauce, with a few stray flecks of garlic powder clinging to the skin.
-Walk over to the plate of burgers, and it’s the same thing.
+Alex McCoy — who was the chef/owner of Duke's Grocery in Washington, D.C. until 2014 and has since created the menus for a number of area establishments — said one of the biggest mistakes he sees at holiday cookouts is over-marinating.
+He's talking about plates full of grilled chicken sitting in a pool of Worcestershire sauce and hot sauce, with a few stray flecks of garlic powder clinging to the skin.
+If you walk over to the burgers, you'll see the same thing.
 Everything — from chicken legs to pork chops — gets over-marinated.

 "If you are doing [something] like a carne asada, which is traditionally meant to be marinated, that's great," McCoy said.
 "But you know, when you're dealing with really high-quality, good meat?
 Just kind of let it be what it is."

-McCoy says this is a best practice for a few reasons.
+McCoy said this is a best practice for a few reasons.
 First, depending on the cut of meat, marinating may not even be necessary.

-“The point of marinating isn’t just necessarily just [to add] flavor, but it’s generally used to tenderize,” he says.
-“Originally if you had a really cheap piece of meat, you would marinate and the sugars and salts and such in there kind of tenderize it.”
+"The point of marinating isn't just necessarily just [to add] flavor, but it's generally used to tenderize," he said.
+"Originally, if you had a really cheap piece of meat, you would marinate and the sugars and salts and such in there kind of tenderize it."